 By SANDRA RENDGEN

-Managing traffic on the new railway lines proved to be a complex task.
-Tracks were one sided with only so many passing places along the route.
-In the early days, traffic was controlled using a time interval system – meaning that sometimes a train would have to wait for hours (!) until an oncoming train had passed.
+Managing traffic on the new railway lines was proving to be a complex task.
+The single tracks had only a few passing places along the route and, in the early days, traffic was controlled using a simple time interval system.
+This meant that a train would sometimes have to wait for hours (!) until an oncoming train had passed.

 Telegraph offices were built at several crucial stations along the routes.
-These were thus able to communicate in real time with other stations along the line and transfer timely orders for trains to pass or wait.
-At first it seemed a dangerous idea to have the stations communicate with each other independently, as it dispensed with the time interval system which had worked as a buffer to prevent trains from running into each other.
-But the real time communication very soon proved to be working efficiently to cut delay times – as long as the chain of commands was crystal clear to everyone involved.
-Which takes us back to our diagram.
+These were able to communicate in real time with other stations along the line and transfer timely orders for trains to pass or wait.
+Some of the traffic-related decision-making was taken over by the local station managers, as only they knew the current situation on the route.
+But it was essential they only talked to the right people in the process; chains of communication had to be crystal clear to everyone – which brings us back to our diagram.

 Unfortunately we have no evidence of whether and how the chart was used in the company’s offices, but there is no doubt that it is visually compelling enough to make people remember what they needed to know regarding their daily work flow.
-The power of trees, right there.

 For more information on the New York and Erie Railroad and their early use of the telegraph look here and here.
 Images via Library of Congress.
 Someone took the effort to photoshop this scan in order to hide those ripped margins, you’ll find that file on Wikimedia.
-If you developed more appetite for tree diagrams, I recommend the excellent „“Book of Trees“ by Manual Lima, published by Princeton Architectural Press.
+If you’ve developed an appetite for tree diagrams, I recommend the excellent Book of Trees by Manuel Lima, published by Princeton Architectural Press.